JSBmanD/docs/pages/resources/matching.md

 ## Configuring Your iOS App for 100% Match ( > iOS 10 only)

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Applies only to iOS 10 and below"
+  "title": "Applies only to iOS 10 and below",
-    100% match is a bit of a misnomer, as it is only 100% match from when a user clicks from the Safari browser.
+  "body": "100% match is a bit of a misnomer, as it is only 100% match from when a user clicks from the Safari browser.
 According to our analysis, clicking through Safari happens about 50-75% of the time depending on the use case.
 For example, clicking from Facebook or Chrome won't trigger a 100% match here.
-However, it's still beneficial to the matching accuracy, so we recommend employing it.
+However, it's still beneficial to the matching accuracy, so we recommend employing it."
+}
+[/block]

 ### Include SafariServices.framework